 The future of the passport project

-The project of digitalizing these documents and also indexing all the names is a huge project.
-Jokingly we have said it will probably not take more time than 90 years or so.
-Still, every month new interesting people are added and new searches can be made in the material.
+To digitalize the Swedish passport documents and also index all the names is a huge project.
+Jokingly we have said it will probably not take more than 90 years or so.
+Still, every month new interesting passport holders are being added and new searches can be made in the material.

-Please feel free to contact the group working with this on the email address firstname.lastname@example.org.
+Please feel free to contact the group working with this at the email address email@example.com.
 If you want more extensive research done on this material, please contact our research services.
-Just klick on "Roots in Sweden?" on the right hand side of our web page.
+Just klick on "Roots in Sweden?" on the right-hand side of our web page.